JSku-Systems/double-pendulum-ml/README.md

-# Double Pendulum ML — Forecasting Chaotic Dynamics
+# Double Pendulum ML — Forecasting Chaotic Dynamics Under Full and Partial Observability

-This project explores data‑driven forecasting for the double pendulum, a classical chaotic system.
+This repository explores data‑driven forecasting for the double pendulum, a classical chaotic mechanical system.
-Using simulated trajectories from the nonlinear ODEs, two modelling approaches are developed:
+Two complementary modelling settings are examined:

-**I. Full‑state forecasting using all 8 physical coordinates**
+Full‑state forecasting using all eight physical coordinates

-**II.
-Reduced‑order forecasting using the deduced,  most informative observables (𝑥2, 𝑣𝑥2)**
+Reduced‑order forecasting using only the most informative observables of the second mass

-Dimensionality‑reduction and sensitivity analysis guide the choice of reduced coordinates, and LSTM models are evaluated under both full and partial observability.
+The project combines simulation, dimensionality reduction, sensitivity analysis, and sequence modelling to study how chaos, partial observability, and physical structure influence forecasting performance.

 ## Overview